 Just because your body can produce a large amount of energy and continue to produce it rapidly doesn’t mean you are going to be able to sustain a high work rate if you are blowing through all your energy faster than your body can supply it by not pacing yourself.

 Compare this to a fighter who has less energy production capabilities but can manage that energy supply more efficiently.

 One fighter has better energy production but poor management and utilization of it.
-The other fighter has mediocre energy production but great efficiency at utilizing what he has.
+The other fighter has mediocre energy production but great efficiency at utilizing what he has.your

 In the end, what fighter has the better cardio?

 Biologically, the first fighter has better cardio capability though the greater potential biological energy supply, but his weakness at utilizing it can cause him to lose fights in the later rounds.
-The second fighter lacks the biological energy output of the first fighter, but in terms of performance is in a better position to win the fight if he fights smart because he can go the distance.
+The second fighter lacks the biological energy output of the first fighter, but regarding performance is in a better position to win the fight if he fights smart because he can go the distance.

 Both types of fighters can benefit.